MohammedAldirawi/Expense-ReactDemo/README.md

     - Controlled vs Uncontrolled Components & Stateless vs Stateful Components;
     - Also, Using {props.children} in Card Component;

-    # Untill now, we have Two main components "Expenses & NewExpense";
+    # Until now, we have Two main components "Expenses & NewExpense";
     - Expenses have "ExpensesFilter & ExpenseItem which have date, amount & title".
     - NewExpense has "ExpenseForm";